Lightning-AI/litgpt/tutorials/prepare_dataset.md

 ## Preparing Pretraining Datasets

-In addition to the finetuning dataset described above, Lit-GPT also supports several datasets for pretraining.
+In addition to the finetuning dataset described above, LitGPT also supports several datasets for pretraining.
 The pretraining datasets are described in more detail in the following separate tutorial documents:

 - [Pretrain Llama 2 on OpenWebText](./pretrain_openwebtext.md)
 - [Pretrain TinyLlama on Slimpajama and Starcoder](./pretrain_tinyllama.md)